East River Greenway: Upper East Side

 At 90th Street the Greenway rises to a walkway above the double-decker FDR Drive.
 The East River Greenway then passes along Carl Schurz Park near Gracie Mansion, and overlooks the waters of Hell Gate and Wards Island in the East River.
 The Greenway is also the park's waterfront promenade, a deck built over the FDR Drive.
 The park is bordered on the west by East End Avenue and on the south by Gracie Square, the extension of East 84th Street to the river.

 The greenway descends to a grade-level promenade via a 452 ft, 9 ft ramp at 81st Street.
 The ramp opened in late 2017, replacing a staircase.
 The greenway continues to the Queensboro Bridge, with footbridges at 78th, 71st, and 63rd Streets.

 The part of the greenway nearest the Queensboro Bridge was the topic of local plans released by Community Board 8 in 2002, and again in 2006.
-Proposals included reusing a heliport building of the New York City Department of Sanitation at 59th Street, renovating existing parks nearby (including the Andrew Haswell Green Park between 60th and 62nd Streets), and using a disused vehicular ramp to connect the greenway to York Avenue at 60th Street.
+Proposals included reusing a former waste transfer station of the New York City Department of Sanitation at 60th Street, renovating existing parks nearby (including the Andrew Haswell Green Park between 60th and 62nd Streets), and using a disused vehicular ramp to connect the greenway to York Avenue at 60th Street.
 This renovation was funded by a development project at 73rd Street by the City University of New York and Memorial Sloan-Kettering Cancer Center.
-Further, $23 million from NYC Parks and $15 million from Rockefeller University were allocated to complete renovations to the section of the greenway between 62nd and 63rd Streets, which started in 2015.
+Further, $23 million from The New York City Department of Parks and Recreation and $15 million from Rockefeller University were allocated to complete renovations to the section of the greenway between 62nd and 63rd Streets, which started in 2015.